580+ 5-Star ReviewsWhatsApp

 How many UCAT questions should I do per day?

-30–50 untimed in the early technique phase.
-50–80 with timing in the mid phase.
+30 to 50 untimed in the early technique phase.
+50 to 80 with timing in the mid phase.
 Full timed section sittings in the final phase.
 Quality of review matters more than raw question count.

 Is 4 weeks enough for the UCAT?

 Yes, though you will likely be leaving some improvement on the table.
-Use the 4-week intensive plan above, prioritise your weakest section, and review every wrong answer without exception.
-If your exam date is flexible, push it to September for an extra 4 weeks.
+Use the 4-week intensive plan above (one untimed foundation week, timing from week 2, official mocks in the final fortnight), prioritise your weakest section, and review every wrong answer without exception.
+If your exam date is flexible, push it back for extra weeks.

 What is the best UCAT revision timetable?